Alexis Ren Flaunts Major Cleavage In Latest Instagram Snap

 When it comes to dropping sexy, head-turning snaps of herself, Alexis Ren is an absolute pro.
 The model took to Instagram on Wednesday to share both a photo and a video of herself sitting at an outdoor cafe, and her ample cleavage was on full display.

 The Maxim model wore a white shirt with a plunging neckline that showed off her buxom chest.
-She wore her long, chestnut-colored locks in unkempt waves that spilled over her shoulders and arms, and in the accompanying video she posted, Ren ran her fingers playfully through her hair and flipped her mane over into a sexy, side-swept part.
+She wore her long, chestnut-colored locks in unkempt waves that spilled over her shoulders and arms.
+In the accompanying video she posted, Ren ran her fingers playfully through her hair and flipped her mane over into a sexy, side-swept part.

-For makeup, the internet sensation chose a rose colored blush that she swept over her cheeks to accentuate her flawless face.
-She wore a peach-toned shadow and heavy flicks of mascara to make her brown eyes pop, and topped the look off with a soft, pink lipstick.
+For makeup, the internet sensation chose a rose-colored blush that she swept over her cheeks to accentuate her flawless face.
+She wore a peach-toned shadow and heavy flicks of mascara to make her brown eyes pop and topped the look off with a soft, pink lipstick.
 Ren left the accessories at home, letting the flowing, white top and stunning makeup picks speak for themselves.

 Recently, Ren rubbed elbows with other famous celebs at the 2019 Oscars.
 She shared a few photos of her jaw-dropping gown, and fans went wild for the look.
-The Stefanie Naylor Couture grab fit Ren like a dream, and featured several shades of gold, blue, and purple colors — giving off some major mermaid vibes.
+The Stefanie Naylor Couture garb fit Ren like a dream and featured several shades of gold, blue, and purple colors — giving off some major mermaid vibes.

 The glamour model showed off the high slits of the interesting gown by sitting on her floor and extending her leg, giving a glimpse of her toned calves and sexy, peep-toe heels.
 She wore her dark locks in large, bouncy, barrel-rolled curls that she swept to the side to frame her gorgeous face.
-Ren went full on glam for the major event, and wore contouring and smokey eyeshadow to compliment the stunning frock, and topped the look off with some pink lipstick that tied the look together perfectly.
+Ren went full-on glam for the major event and wore contouring and smokey eyeshadow to complement the stunning frock.
+She topped the look off with some pink lipstick that tied the look together perfectly.

 View this post on Instagram